 The main residence CGT exemption generally allows a taxpayer to receive a full CGT exemption upon selling a property in which they have resided for their full ownership period.

-Adviser tip: Even the ‘standard’ rules relating to the main residence CGT exemption, particularly the application of the absence provision are quite complex.
-If you are unfamiliar with the area of the tax system or would like a refresher, this link to the ATO explains in more detail.
+Adviser tip: Even the ‘standard’ rules relating to the main residence CGT exemption, particularly the application of the absence provision can be quite complex.
+If you are unfamiliar with the area of the tax system or would like a refresher, the ATO explains in more detail here.

-Under the new rules, even if the requirements relating to the 6 year/indefinite absence provision outlined above are satisfied, those who sell their main residence whilst a foreign resident will not be eligible to claim the main residence CGT exemption.
+Since 1 July 2020, even if the requirements relating to the 6 year/indefinite absence provision outlined above are satisfied, those who sell their main residence whilst a non-resident of Australia for tax purposes (henceforth referred to as ‘foreign residents’) will not be eligible to claim the main residence CGT exemption.

 In such situations, the individual will not even be eligible for a partial exemption for the period they resided in the residence.